kubeshark/docs/src/pages/en/pcap.md

 kubeshark tap --pcap <pcap-snapshot.tar.gz>
 ```

-Running the above command will open **Kubeshark** Web UI in your browser and display the content of the PCAP file.
+Running the above command will open the **Kubeshark** dashboard in your browser and display the content of the PCAP file.

 > **TIP:** You can view the service dependency map of a previously stored PCAP file.